Mitchell Stadium: History

 During Mitchell's tenure, the city installed a police radio system; built Bowen Field and erected a grandstand; managed to bring WPA crews to the city to erect the stone retaining walls along Princeton Avenue in the East end of the city; acquired the land and built the East River Playground for $5,000, and acquired the land and built a playground on the city's North side for $17,000; and built the Scott Street Municipal Parking Garage at a cost of $500,000.
 Nelson added that her father felt it was important for the city to remember its history, and led efforts to acquire and remove the old Davidson cabin to make way for the construction of Park Central High School, and to restore it in the city park complex near the stadium.

 "My father wanted the stadium to serve all the schools of the Greater Bluefield area," Nelson said during a telephone interview.
 She added that a program of all the games scheduled to be played at the stadium in 1954 included Bluefield, Graham and Park Central high school games as well as Bluefield State College games that season. " This was a stadium for all to use.
 I think that is something my father would have been most proud of," Nelson said.

 In her letter to the city board, Nelson pointed out that history "gives richness and unique character to a city," and urged the board to leave the stadium's name as it is.
 "It is not old fashioned to retain public recognition of a citizen who thought Bluefield was a very special place and who worked to make it even better," she wrote.
 "Mitchell Stadium seems an appropriate recognition of a city manager with a vision of what the city could be."
 Emory Mitchell died in office in 1951 and his widow died in 1975.
 The family lived in a home at 1003 Heatherwood.

 In 1953, West Virginia University and Virginia Tech played each other in football at Mitchell Stadium.
 In 2007, the two schools returned to the venue with a soccer game.

-Bluefield State College in West Virginia played its home football games at Mitchell Stadium until discontinuing the program after the 1981 season.

 In the August 2007, new field turf was installed into the stadium by the June Shott Foundation.
 The same year they named the field after her.
 There have also been attempts to rename the stadium completely.
 In the summer of 2010, the Merrill Gainer Stadium Committee tried to get the stadiums name changed to Gainer Stadium in honor of legendary coach Merrill Gainer.
-Gainer coached at Bluefield High School from 1959–1967 and won 4 state championships.
+Gainer coached at Bluefield High School from 1959 to 1967 and won four state championships.
 He later coached at Patrick Henry High School and won the 1973 Virginia AAA State Championship.
 The idea to change the name was eventually dropped because of a lack of interest from the public.